Comment on page

 6⃣ Let's dive into Legesher and how to contribute!
 Feel free to star any (or all lol) of these repositories and follow any of our team members because they're inspiring people just like you!

-In the Atom text editor, you can add
+In the VS Code, you can add